 The palmaris longus muscle is one of 4 muscles within the superficial layer of the anterior compartment of the forearm, and is responsible for flexion at the wrist joint.
 It is slender and spindle shaped with a long tendon which passes into the hand attaching to the flexor retinaculum and palmar aponeurosis.

-All four muscles of the superficial layer have a common origin on the medial epicondyle of the humerus.
+The muscles of the superficial layer share a common origin from the medial epicondyle of the humerus.

 The palmaris longus is absent in about 15% of the population.

 Medial epicondyle of the humerus (common flexor origin)